Shawcs/rdd-cdd-tdd/weather/README.md

 #Install

-Open your console and tip
+Open your console and type

 ```bash
 $ cd rdd-cdd-tdd\weather